 Having a $1,000 emergency fund will make sure that the entirety of your paycheck can be used for your monthly budget.
 Using the money you had designated for your mortgage payment to make emergency repairs to your car so you can get to and from work is a recipe for disaster and default.

 Increase Your Income

 An inability to afford your loan payments is a sure sign of a high debt-to-income ratio.
 Not having enough cash flow can make it challenging to budget for important expenses like debt.
 It might be a good time to ask your boss for that raise you’ve been working towards.
-Or you could take on a side hustle to pay a bit more money on the weekends.
+Or you could take on a side hustle or ask your employer about working overtime so you can earn a bit more money on the weekends.

 Getting a second job doesn’t need to be a long-term solution.
 Increasing your income temporarily could help you get back on track or hold you off until you find a higher-paying job.
 It’s essential to be open to exploring your options so you can find something that works for you.

 Communicating directly with your lender is crucial when you are struggling to afford your monthly payments.
 Most lenders would prefer to work directly with you to figure out a solution to make your payments more affordable over you defaulting on your loan.
 Being transparent and communicative with them will prove that you are committed to repaying your loan despite less than ideal circumstances.